wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.8.1.6 =
+* optimization of deletion cache
+* creating cache problem when combine css is unchecked

 = 0.8.1.5 =
 * <strong>[FEATURE]</strong> JS Combine
 * to check that super cache is active or not
 * to check that better wordPress minify is active or not
 * <strong>[FEATURE]</strong> french translation
-* optimization of deletion cache

 = 0.8.1.4 =
 * to prevent creating cache for logged-in users